jhcarr/jsite/README.md

 # jsite

-A personal website for Justin Carr
+A personal website for Justin Carr.

 Jsite is written as a [Heroku](http://www.heroku.com) web app using Compojure.

 Thank you to everyone who generously maintains the free and open source tools used to make this project.
 You make the internet awesome.